|

 My current theory on Saxon Place Names

-I have was looking at the place names around Hastings, which all appear to be Saxon, with a very few exceptions.
+In 2000 I was looking at the place names around Hastings, which all appear to be Saxon, with a very few exceptions, and

-My research leads me to conclude that this area was settled between the take over of Kent by Henghest and Horsa, and the
+My research lead me to conclude that this area was settled between the take over of Kent by Henghest and Horsa, and the

-take over of the South Downs area by Aelle, so around 465AD.
+take over of the South Downs area by Aelle, so around 465AD, and was settled by the Saxons.

 As a lot of villages have similar snippets in their name and I wondered if each of these meant something, and that this